rdmpage/bionames-manuscript/README.md

 # Abstract

-BioNames aims to create a biodiversity "dashboard" where at a glance we can see a summary of the taxonomic and phylogenetic information we have for a given taxon, and that information is seamlessly linked together in one place.
-It combines classifications from EOL with animal taxonomic names from ION, and bibliographic data from multiple sources including BHL, CrossRef, and Mendeley.
-The goal is to create a database where the user can drill down from a taxonomic name to see the original description, track the fate of that name through successive revisions, and see other related literature.
-Publications that are freely available will displayed in situ.
-If the taxon has been sequenced, the user can see one or more phylogenetic trees for those sequences, where each sequence is in turn linked to the publication that made those sequences available.
-For a biologist the site provides a quick answer to the basic question “what is this taxon?”, coupled with with graphical displays of the relevant bibliographic and genomic information.
+BioNames is a web database of taxonomic names for animals, linked to the primary literature and, wherever possible, to phylogenetic trees.
+It aims to provide a biodiversity "dashboard" where at a glance we can see a summary of the taxonomic and phylogenetic information we have for a given taxon and hence provide a quick answer to the basic question "what is this taxon?"
+BioNames combines classifications from the Global Biodiversity Information Facility (GBIF) and GenBank, imagery from the Encyclopedia of Life (EOL), animal names from the Index of Organism Names (ION), and bibliographic data from multiple sources including the Biodiversity Heritage Library (BHL) and CrossRef.
+The user interface design includes display of full text articles, interactive timelines, and zoomable phylogenies.
+It is available at http://bionames.org.

 # Introduction